 Grandma loves Jesus!
 She doesn’t remember a whole lot anymore.
 The phone calls are lacking of fruitful thought and memories.
 I don’t know if she prays like she used to, even if she can recall her favorite memory verses.
 But I know deep down inside is a little girl that loves her heavenly Father and longs to be in His presence.
 I have to admit, I will cry like I did the day mom died, I’ll be a wreck on the day she goes to see Jesus.
 But this I know for sure – she won’t be wreck!
 She will be so happy and dancing and full of Joy!
 She will be with Grandpa and Memaw and Papaw.
 She’ll see her siblings and cousins and family that went before.
 She see my her daughter, my mom – and have a long loving embrace.
 But I know you Grandma, you will want to get to the lap of Jesus who you loved so much and were just like him!
 Until that day comes Grandma, I know that you reflect your Savior every day!
 You love like He does, you care like He does, and you serve like He does!
 You are such an earthly example of how to be like Him!

-So today, on your 90th Birthday, I know I can’t hug you or celebrate with you, but I ask Jesus to speak peace to you.
+So today, as you prepare to meet Jesus… I know I can’t hug you or celebrate with you, but I ask Jesus to speak peace to you.
 I pray that the love He has for you will be so real and so powerful that you know.
-That your dreams tonight take you to a place that bring a smile to your sleep filled body.
+That your dreams soon take you to a place that bring a smile to your sleep filled body.
 I pray that the presence of the Holy Spirit will comfort you and take away the discomfort that old age has brought on you.
 I pray that tomorrow when you wake up you will sense, feel, and know how much your daughters, your grandsons, your family and friends love you so much!
+But you will be in the arms of your loving Savior!

 Grandma, I want to you know that I will always love you and be forever honored to be your #1 Grandson!